WillTrem/UInnovate/README.md

 ### Adding new configuration properties
 To add a new configuration property to the database, simply add an entry for it in `appconfig_properties.csv` (under ./dataFiles).
 Then, simply refresh the database using the `refresh_database.sh` script.

+## MkDocs Set up with docker

+Follow the following steps:

+1. Open a terminal & make sure docker is running
+2. cd documentation
+3. run docker pull polinux/mkdocs
+4. docker build -t polinux/mkdocs .
+5. docker run -it -p 8080:8000  polinux/mkdocs
+6. You should be able to see the mkdocs website: http://localhost:8080/ ** you can go through docker to open it (don't use http://0.0.0.0:8000/)

+If you want to add pages, they should go under documentation/docs